Maaaadscientist/mass-sipm/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](#license)

-Extract and fit SiPM signals with ease using a ROOT-based workflow.
-Suitable for research labs, academic projects, and industrial applications.
+Extracting and fitting SiPM charge spectrum with ease using a ROOT-based workflow, this is a dedicated framework of the SiPM mass testing for the Taishan Anti-neutrino Observatory (TAO) experiment.
+We are adopting 4024 SiPM tiles (= 64384 SiPM units) covering an area of 10$m^2$ of the sphere central detector operating at -50&deg;.

 ## 📋 Table of Contents